 Whip-smart and astute six-year-old Dilili finds herself caught up in an ominous and nefarious underground plot, through which she and her sidekick Orel see the beauty of Paris during one of its finest times of artistic, literary and musical enlightenment.
 Offering staunch defence of just causes and a more than loveable determined and curious main character.
 Dilili in Paris pays homage to the brightest moments of modernist Paris, while also shining a light on the emancipation and advancement of women and how we view and respect difference.
-Be sure to savour this wonderful new film from animator extraordinaire Michel Ocelot (Kirikou and the Sorceress, Kirikou and the Wild Beasts.
-NZIFF06) on the biggest screen possible. - NM "It's the turn of the century and Paris is a city of diversity, architecture, culture and home to Dilili, a Kanak girl who hails from a French territory in the South Pacific.
-With her new friend Orel, a delivery boy, Dilili investigates a mystery involving a dastardly plan devised by a secret society called
+Be sure to sayour this wonderful new film from animator extraordinaire Michel Ocelot (Kirikou and the Sorceress, Kirikou and the Wild Beasts, NZIFF06) on the biggest screen possible. - NM "It's the turn of the century and Paris is a city of diversity, architecture, culture and home to Dilili, a Kanak girl who hails from a French territory in the South Pacific.
+With her new friend Orel, a delivery boy, Dilili investigates a mystery involving a dastardly plan devised by a secret society called The Master-Men.
+Their investigation, that soon finds them being followed, finds Dilili and Orel encountering

-"Michel Ocelot, creator of Kirikou, pushes the limits of enchantment and wonder once again using a breathtaking pictorial and chromatic creativity." - Le Nouvel Observateur
+"Michel Ocelot, creator of Kirikou, pushes the limits of enchantment and wonder once again using a breathtaking pictorial and chromatic creativity."

+- Le Nouvel Observateur

-Director/Screenplay: Michel Ocelot France/Belgium/Germany 2018 95 mins Producers: Christophe Rossignon, Philip Boëffard Editor: Patrick Ducruet Music: Gabriel Yared Voices: Prunelle Charles-Ambron, Enzo Ratsito,
+Director/Screenplay: Michel Ocelot France/Belgium/Germany 2018 95 mins

+Producers: Christophe Rossignon, Philip Boëffard

+Editor: Patrick Ducruet

+Music: Gabriel Yared Voices: Prunelle Charles-Ambron, Enzo Ratsito,